lautarograc/acts_as_calculator/README.md

 # ActsAsCalculator

-A calculation engine for pricing, payroll, tax, and insurance domains.
+A calculation engine for dynamic domains.
 Built on [Dentaku](https://github.com/rubysolo/dentaku).

 Add formula-based calculations to any model with `Calculable`.
 Formulas are versioned, effective-dated, can call other formulas, and render to Liquid templates.